nickirk/tc-nqs-preview/README.md

 This project explores novel neural network quantum states for quantum chemistry in second quantization.

-The main goal is to address the dynamic correltion (basis set convergence) problem in NQS with transcorrelation theory.
+The main goal is to address the dynamic correlation (basis set convergence) problem in NQS with transcorrelation theory.